phetsims/geometric-optics/doc/implementation-notes.md

 * [LightRaysNode](https://github.com/phetsims/geometric-optics/blob/master/js/common/view/LightRaysNode.js) is
   responsible for laying out the light rays.

-Except for the `GeometricOpticsRulerNode`, all scenery Nodes are created at startup.

 Properties in [VisibileProperties](https://github.com/phetsims/geometric-optics/blob/master/js/common/view/VisibleProperties.js) are used to toggle the visibility of Nodes.